 Prevention is better than cure...

 It's not uncommon for stud earrings to come apart.
 Tugging on the pearls to remove them from the ear weakens the bond between the pearl and the earring cup.
-Sooner or later it gives way.
+Eventually, it gives way.

 It's better when removing earrings to get your fingers behind the cup before pulling.
 That way the bond isn't stressed.